How Do You Find The Median With Even Numbers

 10. Considerations for Large Datasets:

 When dealing with very large datasets, manually sorting the data and finding the middle numbers can be time-consuming.
-Statistical software packages and programming languages like Python or R provide functions to automatically calculate the median.
+But statistical software packages and programming languages like Python or R provide functions to automatically calculate the median.
 These tools use efficient algorithms to sort the data and find the median quickly, making them invaluable for data analysis.

 Trends and Latest Developments